URL Mapping & Redirect Architecture

 • Failing to purge CDN cache post-deployment, serving stale routing tables

-Rollback Protocol
+Rollback Protocol:

 1. Revert infrastructure config to pre-migration snapshot via Git/CI/CD